Hakone in 1 Day

 Hakone Pirate ship

-From here, you can take a pirate ship ride across the lake.
 I’m not sure what the significance of the pirate ship is – did pirates used to frequent inland glacial lakes?
 But it’s definitely a pirate ship, complete with cannons and a treasure chest full of life jackets.
+The Hakone Pirate Ship sails from Togendai on the north of the lake to the south shore, stopping at Hakone-machi and Moto-Hakone before returning to Togendai.

 Hakone Pirate Ship